openbaton/go-openbaton/README.md

 ## Licensing and distribution
 Licensed under the Apache License, Version 2.0.
 See LICENSE for further details.
-## Support
-The Open Baton project provides community support through the Open Baton Public Mailing List and through StackOverflow using the tags openbaton.

 [openbaton]: http://openbaton.org
 [openbaton-doc]: http://openbaton.org/documentation